 See the Creating Effective Partnerships resource pack and presentations from the launch event on 3 December 2015

-Author: Dr Ailsa Cook (lead researcher and author) Director, Outcome Focus
+Author: Dr Ailsa Cook (lead researcher and author) Director, Matter of Focus.

 Publication date: December 2015

 Type of publication: Evidence review